Profirator/project-config/docs/configure.md

 Change hard-coded “Oauth2 credentials” for “Wirecloud”, “Market(BAE)” and “API Access”

-Login to “accounts.example.com” and add applications for “Wirecloud” and “Market(BAE)” and then get its “Oauth2 credentials”
+Login to “accounts.example.com” and add applications for “Wirecloud” and then get its “Oauth2 credentials”
 	1. Login credentials
 		username: admin@test.com
-		password: 1234
+		password: <pass>
 	2. Register (In applications menu)
  		API Access
  			Name: API Access